jidongxiao/CSCI1200-DataStructures/labs/03_debugging/README.md

 function.
 Type list to see the source code.
 7. Breakpoint on Variable Change: The last powerful debugger feature we will try today is variable monitoring.
-Add a new modifier member function to the Point class named set_elevation that changes the y coordinate of a Point instance.
-Create an instance of a Point object in the main function called pt.
+Add a new modifier member function to the *Point* class named *set_elevation* that changes the *y* coordinate of a *Point* instance.
+Create an instance of a *Point* object in the *main* function called *pt*.
-Use the set_elevation function on that instance.
+Use the *set_elevation* function on that instance.
-You can use the command watch to halt the program when a variable or expression changes.
+You can use the command *watch* to halt the program when a variable or expression changes.
-For example, type watch pt.y.
-You can try the the rwatch command which allows you to break on a read of the value (not just a change).
+For example, type *watch pt.y*.
+You can try the the *rwatch* command which allows you to break on a read of the value (not just a change).
 NOTE: Students have recently (in the past term or two) reported difficulty getting watch points to work inside their command line debuggers.
 So don’t worry if you also cannot get this feature to work today.